 A few tax tips on Christmas parties and gifts to employees

-For annual parties, such as the office Christmas party, there is a tax relief of £150.00 per head, inclusive of VAT.
-This £150 per head applies not only to staff, but also to their guests attending the function.
-It is important to note that if the whole cost of the party, including taxis and accommodation, goes even a penny over £150 per head, then the entire cost is taxable as benefit in kind.
-Alternatively, tax can be paid by the employer though a PAYE settlement agreement.
+For annual parties, such as the office Christmas party, again, it is generally not a benefit on the employees so long as the cost does not exceed £150.00 per head, per annum, inclusive of VAT.
+This £150 per head applies not only to staff, but also to their guests attending the function, as long as the guests are not customers or suppliers.
+It is important to note that if the whole cost of the party, including taxis and accommodation, goes even a penny over £150 per head, then the entire cost is taxable as benefit in kind on the staff who attend.
+Alternatively, tax can be paid by the employer through a PAYE settlement agreement.